What we do

 Research and experimental development (R&D) and innovation activities therefore need to be measured and monitored, so that the dynamics and patterns in terms of human resources, expenditure and focus areas in relation to economic growth can be tracked.

-The work of the CeSTII in the areas of R&D and innovation surveys is recognised at the highest levels of government in South Africa.
+The work of the CeSTII in the areas of national R&D and innovation surveys is recognised at the highest levels of government in South Africa.
 This recognition is given substance in the memorandum of understanding between DST and Statistics South Africa for the provision of official science and technology statistics within the National Statistical System.

 - Measuring R&D capacity in South Africa